Postdoctoral Scholar · UCF

 Sensing-aware co-design

-Joint optics-sensor-model design that optimizes sensing itself for downstream autonomous tasks.
+Joint optics-sensor-model design that optimizes the imaging stack itself — CFA, noise model, and segmentation head — for downstream autonomous tasks.

 Selected Work